 The art of making blue glaze pottery came to Rajasthan from Kashmir.
-The name Blue glaze pottery comes from the eye catching blue dye which is used to color the clay.
+The name Blue glaze pottery comes from the eye-catching blue dye which is used to colour the clay.
 The Jaipur blue pottery is made out of and Egyptian paste which then glazed and low fired.
 This pottery is opaque and decorated with animal and bird motifs.
 It is fragile and easily chipped so it is fired at low temperature.
-Blue pottery is Turko-Persian in origin but now a days it is known as craft of Jaipur.
+Blue pottery is Turko-Persian in origin but nowadays it is known as the craft of Jaipur.

 How it’s Made Blue Pottery Ceramics

 The making process of blue pottery product is very tedious and time-consuming.
 It involves various stages.
 The whole process can be divided into following main steps;

 1. Making of the Dough